 How can instructors create activities where students collaborate effectively in groups when separated by distance and time?
 In this post I review strategies for implementing collaborative activities, and review tools that can be effective in supporting students work within their virtual groups.
 I’ll begin by highlighting why educators might want to consider investing time in creating collaborative activities in the first place.
 Why Collaborative Activities?
 It takes considerable time and effort to develop group learning activities for the online class, which begs the question, is it worth it?
-From another viewpoint, a recently introduced learning theory by Siemens and Downes connectivism, supports the idea that collaboration is critical in our networked world.
+Absolutely, and for several reasons.
+One is that group activities in online communities support learning as described in Garrison’s Community of Inquiry (COI) model.
 ResourcesCollaborative Learning, R.I.T.
 Like this: How-to Make Group Work Collaborative In Online Courses: Four Strategies.